 |Foundation Stage Night Owls 3pm – 6pm (Nursery only)||£ 24.00|

 The large outdoor play area allows children plenty of opportunity to spend time outside, develop their physical skills and enjoy lots of fresh air.
 There is a climbing frame, sand pit, water play, art area, growing area and lots of space to run around or ride bikes or scooters.
-The children also help to look after our two pet rabbits housed in a hutch outdoors.

 How the Day is Structured